moringabriel/GAMO_Backup_Manager/README.md

 Simply drag and drop folders from your file explorer directly into the "Source" and "Destination" fields.
 The system will validate the paths to ensure they are accessible and valid.

+## 🛡️ Data Protection

+**Important:** To ensure the safety of your data, always back up to a device or location that is separate from your primary device.
+This protects your data in case of hardware failure, accidental deletion, or other unforeseen issues.

+Consider the following backup destinations:

+* External Hard Drives
+* Network-Attached Storage (NAS) Devices
+* Cloud Storage (Google Drive, etc.)

+Regularly verify your backups to ensure they are working correctly.

 ### Advanced Backup Options:
 - Skip errors: Configure rules to exclude specific files or file types from your backup.
 - Checksum Verification: Enable checksums to ensure data integrity during the backup process.
 This verifies that your backed-up files are identical to the original source files.